2\pi-grafting and complex projective structures with generic holonomy: Thurston's grafting coordinates on

-Let $\LL_H$ be the restriction of $\LL$ to $C \minus \AA$, so that $\LL_H$ is isomorphic to the irrational part of $L$ by $\kap$.
-Since leaves of $\LL_H$ have no atomic measure, the transversal measure of $\LL_H$ yields a pseudo metric on $C$.

-Then given a piecewise-smooth path $\ap$, the length of $\ap$ is given by the sum of the transversal measure of $\ap$ given by $\LL_{ir}$ and the length of $\ap$ given by the Euclidean/ Hyperbolic metric on $C$.
-This defines {\it Thurston metric} on $C$.
-Then we call $C \minus \AA$ the {\it negatively-curved region} of $C$ because of the Thurston metric.

-Recall that $\kap \col C \to \tau$ preserves its marking (and thus homotopic to a homeomorphism).
-Then, given a cover of $C$, its Thurston coordinates are given by the corresponding cover of $(\tau, L)$ homeomorphic to it.
-In particular, the universal cover of $C$ is a projective structure on an open disk, and its Thurston coordinates is the total lift of $L$ to $\h^2$.
-More generally, projective structures on an open disk admits Thurston coordinates unless it is isomorphic to $\C$ (\S \ref{BendingDisk}).
+Recall that $\kap \col C \to \tau$ preserves its marking (and thus $\kappa$ is homotopic to a homeomorphism).
+Then, given a cover of $C$, its Thurston coordinates are given by the corresponding cover of $(\tau, L)$.
+In particular, the universal cover of $C$ is a projective structure on an open disk, and its Thurston coordinates are $\h^2$ and the total lift of $L$ to $\h^2$.

-Since the underlying (topological) surface is not a closed surface, we shall carefully define Thurston coordinates for open disks.
+More generally, we say that a projective structure $C = (f, \rho)$ on a connected orientable surface $F$ {\it has Thurston coordinates} $(X, L)$, where the universal cover $\til{X}$ of $X$ is a convex subset of $\h^2$ bounded by geodesics and a measured lamination $L$ on $X$, if the maximal balls in the universal cover $\til{C}$ yields a $\pi_1(C)$-invariant a stratification of $C$ and it descends, by the construction in \S \ref{sMaximalBalls}, to a $\rho$-equivariant pleated surface from $\til{X} \to \H^3$ given by $(X, L)$.

+Indeed, a projective structure on an open disk has Thurston coordinates unless it is isomorphic to $\C$ as a projective surface (see \S \ref{BendingDisk}).
+However its first coordinate is not necessarily the entire hyperbolic space.
+Let $X$ be a convex subset of $\h^2$ bounded by disjoint geodesics.
+Note that $X$ can be the entire hyperbolic plane or a single (biinfinite) geodesic.
+In addition, we suppose that each boundary geodesic of $X$ is either a subset of $X$ or its complement $\h^2 \minus X$.
+Let $L = (\lam, \mu)$ be a measured lamination on $X$.
+Then $L$ induces a pleated surface $\beta\cn X \to \h^3$ by bending $X$, inside $\h^3$, which is unique up to a post-composition with an element of $\psl$.